 Tell your doctor immediately or go to the casualty department of your nearest hospital if you notice any of the following:

-- tingling on the hands or feet
+- sudden severe headache, which may be accomplished by nausea, vomiting, loss of sensation, tingling on the hands or feet

 - rash, itching